landesire/gesture-recongntion/README.md

 RNN model: LSTM (one layer rnncell)

-with &slyvia lynne very happy time thanks a lot
+with &slyvia lynne(from HKU) very happy time thanks a lot